My Child Has Been Injured At School, What Can I Do?

 - School reports.
 If a teacher, staff member, or other school employee filed a report documenting your child’s injury, request a copy.

 - Photographs.
-Once your child is home, photograph their injuries from as many angles as you can.
-If a dangerous condition at school or at a school-affiliated property contributed to the injury, take pictures or record a video of the scene.
+Once your child is home, photograph their injuries from as many angles as possible.
+If a dangerous condition at school or a school-affiliated property contributed to the injury, take pictures or record a video of the scene.

 - Security cameras.
 Many schools have security cameras in hallways, cafeterias, and athletic facilities.
 You or your personal injury attorney may be able to requisition a tape showing exactly how your child’s injury occurred.

 - Witness statements.
-If your complaint moves to trial, having witnesses ready to testify is critical.
-School administrators may sometimes try to claim that a child’s own negligence caused an accident, even if they know that was not the case.
-Finding impartial witnesses—like a teacher or school nurse—can be of immense assistance.
+Having witnesses ready to testify is critical if your complaint moves to trial.
+School administrators may sometimes try to claim that a child’s negligence caused an accident, even if they know that was not the case.
+Finding impartial witnesses—like teachers or school nurses—can greatly assist.

 Finding Out Who Was Responsible for Your Child’s Injuries ![child disgruntled grabbing knee while injured on a California playground]()

-Determining fault when it comes to a school-related accident or injury can be difficult.
+Determining fault regarding a school-related accident or injury can be difficult.
 Your lawsuit will have to detail which specific acts of negligence led to your child’s injury.
 You can get a start on determining liability by considering where an accident happened as well as its circumstances:

 - An accident on a school bus could have been caused by the driver’s inattention or poorly maintained seats or window slides.